tywalch/electrodb/README.md

 `Service` allows you to build relationships across Entities.
 A service imports Entity [Models](#model), builds individual Entities, and creates [Collections](#collections) to allow cross Entity querying.
 For more detail, read [Services](#services).

 You can use Entities independent of Services, you do not need to import models into a Service to use them individually.
 However, If you intend to make queries that `join` or span multiple Entities you will need to use a Service.

+# Getting Started
+If you're looking to get started right away with ElectroDB, checkout code examples in the `/examples` directory, or for [guided examples](#examples) in this document below.
+Additionally the section [Building Queries](#building-queries) shows examples of every and has descriptions of all methods available in ElectroDB.
+If you use TypeScript, the section [TypeScript](#typescript) contains useful exported types to use in your project.

 # Entities